for-alisia/for-alisia/README.md

 #### My name is Elena.
 And I am a JS developer.

 I love programming and creating something that matters.
-I try to be aware of the most trendy and modern JS technologies and do not stop to learning and discovering new features every day.
+I try to be aware of the most trendy and modern JS technologies and do not stop learning and discovering new features every day.

 ### My experience: